swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

 ```

 The `LoadBalancer Ingress` field contains the external IP address of the
 service.
-In this case, it is `34.65.29.146`.
+In this case, it is `34.65.72.237`.

-Try to access the model with the IP you found.
-You should access the FastAPI
+Try to access the model with the IP you found at the port `8080`
+(`<load balancer ingress ip>:8080`).
+You should access the FastAPI documentation
-documentation page as earlier in the guide!
+page as earlier in the guide!

 ### Check the changes